PrasanKumar93/langgraph-pm-maestro/docs/tutorials/about-pm-maestro.md

 }
 ```

-- `createCompetitorTableMatrix` : It creates a table matrix comparing the feature details of the competitors.
+- `createCompetitorTableMatrix` : Creates a comparison table about the feature details of the competitors.

-- `createCompetitorAnalysisPdf` : It creates a PDF of the earlier competitorFeatureDetails and competitorTableMatrix.
+- `createCompetitorAnalysisPdf` : Generates the final PDF file with the earlier `competitorFeatureDetails` and `competitorTableMatrix` data.

 - ![Execution flow](./images/market-research-graph-run-500.gif)

-- Once you run the workflow in langgraph studio, you will see the created file in the `./prd-files` folder with the name `competitor-analysis-<date-time>.pdf`.
+- Once you run the workflow in langgraph studio, PDF output will be saved in the `./prd-files` directory named `competitor-analysis-<date-time>.pdf`.

-Note : You can adjust the prompts in the `src/agent/prompts/` folder according to your needs.
+Note : Adjust prompts in the `src/agent/prompts/` folder as needed.

 ## PRD (Product Requirements Document) generation workflow

-Below is the workflow graph for the `PRD (Product Requirements Document) generation workflow`.
+The following graph depicts the PRD Generation workflow:

 - ![PRD Generation Graph](./images/prd-graph.png)
 - ![PRD Generation Graph Expanded](./images/prd-graph-expand.png)

 Note : `extractProductFeature` and `competitorSubgraph` are the same as in the `Market research workflow`.

-Let's understand other nodes in the graph:
+Additional nodes explained:

-- `customerDemandAnalysis` : It aggregates customer demand data from multiple systems (JIRA and Salesforce) for the given product feature.
-It performs tool calls to both systems to fetch the data according to configured queries.
-There's a separate section the tutorial on how to set up Salesforce and Jira.
+- `customerDemandAnalysis` : Aggregates data from Jira and Salesforce for the given product feature.

-- `effortEstimation` : It estimates the effort required (T-shirt sizing) to implement the given product feature based on competitor analysis and (optional) customer demand data.
+- `effortEstimation` : Estimates implementation effort and complexity based on competitor analysis and (optional) customer demand data.

 ```json
 {